qixils/minecraft-randomiser/README.md

 This is a set of programs to randomise data about Minecraft.

+Requires Python 3.6+ to run. (~~Experimental compiled builds are avaiable from the releases tab.~~ These are extra broken right now, please use Python to run.)

 ## `resource_randomiser.py`

 This randomises every single image, sound, shader, and language file of a resource pack and automatically installs it into your resource pack folder.